 Dead leaves, an ideal protection against cold and freezing

 When winter tiptoes near and the first frost spells appear, good mulch can protect even the most vulnerable plants.

-Many bulb and tuber flowers such as dahlias and gladiolus, tuberous begonias, and also Lilies of the Nile are vulnerable to the cold and require a good winter cover.
+Many bulb and tuber flowers such as dahlia and gladiolus, tuberous begonia, and also Lily of the Nile are vulnerable to the cold and require a good winter cover.
 For this, protect them with a cover of dead leaves about 16 inches (40 cm) thick.

 Note that if your area has really harsh winters, it is best to bring bulbs and tubers indoors during winter, because dead leaves might not be enough.

 If you have a banana tree, make a circle around its leaves with wire fencing and fill it with a very thick layer of dead leaves, around 32 inches (80 cm) thick, even up to 40 inches (1 m).
 You can also do this for new plants.

 Using dead leaves for fertilizer in the vegetable patch